cecukemon/CarND-Advanced-Lane-Lines/writeup_template.md

 Here's an example of threshholding color:
 ![alt text][image4]

-Here's an example of the combined images:
+Here's an example of the combined images, using all computed threshholds:
 ![alt text][image5]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 To do the perspective transform, I wrote a function unwarp_picture which uses cv2.getPerspectiveTransform and cv2.warpPerspective to warp the image.
-For the src and dst points, I took a still frame from the video
+For the src and dst points, I took a still frame from the video from a section where the road was straight, and measured the pixel positions, and hardcoded them.

   src = np.float32([ [560,460], [730,460], [1100,680], [230,680]])
   dst = np.float32([ [230,460], [1100,460], [1100,680], [230,680]])